Catherine Stefani: Economy

 In September 2020, during the COVID-19 pandemic crisis, Stefani was the lone vote in dissent of the budget proposal, declaring it "fiscally irresponsible."

 In response to a pay-to-play corruption scandal in which city officials were arrested for taking bribes in exchange for awarding city contracts, in July 2020 Stefani introduced the "No GRAFT Act".
 The legislation closes a loophole in the city's contract procedures to prevent corruption.

+Mental health services

-On May 12, 2020, Stefani resigned from her position on the Behavioral Health Commission Board over alleged financial impropriety, contract mismanagement, and inappropriately applying for and accepting a Paycheck Protection Program loan from the Small Business Administration.
-She introduced legislation to end the contract between the Commission and the non-profit that was contracted to provide staffing and support in a move to "reform the structure of the Behavioral Health Commission to eliminate any corrupt or inappropriate behavior in its administration."
+In May 2020, Stefani resigned from her position on the Behavioral Health Commission Board after she raised questions regarding alleged financial impropriety, contract mismanagement, and the Board's application for, and acceptance of, a Paycheck Protection Program loan from the Small Business Administration.
+She introduced legislation to end the contract between the Commission and the nonprofit contracted to provide staffing and support, seeking to reform the Commission "to eliminate any corrupt or inappropriate behavior in its administration."

 In February 2019 Stefani challenged the renewal of a multi-million dollar contract with another mental health services provider pointing out that the organization "are not scoring highly on RFPs, have not always met standards and are not at their budgeted level of deliverables".